Patternmaking and Design

 Instructor: Suzy Furrer

-In Manufacturing Practices students learn what forms are included in a tech pack, how to interpret them, and how to create one.
-We teach three different methods of copying ready to wear and how to grade (size) patterns.
+In Manufacturing Practices students learn the value of a tech pack and how to interpret and create one.
+Students will learn three different methods of copying ready to wear in addition to how to grade (size) patterns.
 Students choose one of their copied patterns and create a tech pack, a sew-by sample and a production ready pattern – all necessary skills to have when seeking a job in the apparel industry.
 In addition, students learn how a garment moves from a sketch to the retail floor.
-Students attend a 3-hour class once a week for nine weeks.
+Students attend a 3-hour class once a week for eight weeks.
 Prerequisite: Some patternmaking experience.

 Instructor: Carol Wood

 Corsetry Weekend Intensive is open to students who have never made a corset, to those who have taken my class or other corset classes before, and to advanced corset builders.
 This intensive study of skills necessary to produce any tight-fitting, upper-body boned garment.
 The vehicle of instruction is the corset, but the skills covered are applicable to building any corset style in addition to boned bodices for formalwear and bridal.

 Beginners: You will learn basic corsetry skills while building one single-layer corset covered in your choice of fabric.
 Skills include sizing, fitting, and altering a fit corset, boning placement, roll pinning, flatlining, grommet and busk insertion, and tipping bones.
 Although fitting and construction are the focus of this course, some drafting and pattern alteration will be covered.
 You will use Ladies Victorian Underwear Pattern #100 (Laughing Moon Mercantile) to build this first corset.